sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 ![](https://www.cs.cornell.edu/~hongbo/cs6120/report/matmul.png)

-The first plot shows the comparison of clock cycles between Bril interpreter and native binary program.
+The first plot shows the comparison of clock cycles between the Bril interpreter and native binary programs.
-The second plot zooms in to show the trend of clock cycles of binary program.
+The second plot zooms in to show the trend of clock cycles of binary programs.
 The native binary program runs much faster than Brili interpreter on the matrix multiplication of the same size.